fluiddyn/fluiddyn/doc/tutorials.rst

 Tutorials
 =========

-These notebooks will show how some features of fluiddyn can be used...
+These notebooks should show how some features of fluiddyn can be used.

 .. toctree::
    :maxdepth: 2